LogoLogo

 Data Type: Pathways & systems biology

-Evidence Scoring: The Platform uses the linearized CRISPRbrain's assessment of statistical significance to assign a score, including hits from both the upper and lower end of the distribution
+Evidence Scoring: The Platform uses the linearised CRISPRbrain's assessment of statistical significance to assign a score, including hits from both the upper and lower end of the distribution

 Project Score

 Project Score is a Wellcome Sanger Institute resource that aims to identify dependencies in cancer cell lines to guide precision medicine.
-The project combines gene fitness effects derived from whole-genome CRISPR-Cas9 synthetic-lethality screenings with tractability data, genomic biomarkers and various target annotation enabling a systematic prioritisation of potential targets.
-The resulting inferences are then mapped from the cancer cell lines in which the experiment is performed to their corresponding tumors.
+The project combines gene fitness effects derived from whole-genome CRISPR-Cas9 synthetic lethality screenings with tractability data, genomic biomarkers and various target annotation enabling a systematic prioritisation of potential targets.
+The resulting inferences are then mapped from the cancer cell lines in which the experiment is performed to their corresponding tumours.

-In the Platform, any Project Score prioritised target with priority score reaching 36.0 is included as independent evidence; however, pan-cancer dependecies are excluded from the integration.
+In the Platform, any Project Score prioritised target with priority score reaching 36.0 is included as independent evidence; however, pan-cancer dependencies are excluded from the integration.

 Data type: Pathways & systems biology